PJM Glossary

 Installed Capacity (ICAP)

-A MW value based on the summer net dependable capability of a unit and within the capacity interconnection right limits of the bus to which it is connected.
+A megawatt value based on the summer net dependable capability of a unit and within the capacity interconnection right limits of the bus to which it is connected.

 Instantaneous Reserve Check

-Instantaneous Reserve Check (IRC) is a PJM survey to obtain the actual current available reserve on the system.
-It is an activity performed and recorded daily at morning and evening shifts by dispatch in conjunction with generator owners.
+A PJM survey to obtain the current actual available megawatt reserves on the system.
+It is an activity performed and recorded daily, typically just prior to the morning and evening peaks, by dispatch in conjunction with generator owners.

 Interconnection Reliability Operating Limit (IROL)